GabrielDCelery/personal-dotfiles/README.md

 # How to use it?

-This setup now is fully built around to be used with my automated scripts leveraging `Ansiblele`.
+This setup now is fully built around to be used with my automated scripts leveraging `Ansible`.

 [Link to my personal development environment quickstart](https://github.com/GabrielDCelery/personal-dev-environment-quickstart)